Ehryk/ehryk.github.com/docs/OnChuckMissler.md

 In a large index of the commonly repeated, oft-heard Creationist claims with refutations for each one:

-Index of [Debunked] Creationist Claims: http://www.talkorigins.org/indexcc/list.html
+Index of [addressed] Creationist Claims: http://www.talkorigins.org/indexcc/list.html

 Contrast this with a single peer reviewed, scientific study on a particular model: abstract, ouline and figures here (full article $35) http://www.sciencedirect.com/science/article/pii/S0032063311003904
 In a journal full of articles just like that, with similar detail and scrutiny